openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateGetDictionary(strm: ZStream, dictionary: ArrayBuffer): Promise&lt;DictionaryOutputInfo&gt;

-Obtains the content and length of the decompression dictionary used in the current decompression stream, and uses a promise to asynchronously return the content and length.
-When the operation is successful, the result status and dictionary length are returned.
+Obtains the content and length of the decompression dictionary used in the current decompression stream.
+This API uses a promise to return the result.
+The result state and length of the dictionary are returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.